emacsmirror/brf/README.md

 that were never part of Brief.
 For example, text cut/copied in line or column-mode can be saved/recalled in registers.

-Also some functionality was never part of Brief nor Emacs (for example [`List Bookmarks`](#list-bookmarks)) and the mode uses the prefix `C-c C-b` for such commands.
+Some functionality was neither part of Brief nor Emacs (for example [`List Bookmarks`](#list-bookmarks)) and the mode uses the prefix `C-c C-b` for such commands.

+Brf-mode puts a `Brf` sub-menu under `Edit`.
+In keeping with Brief's minimalist ethos, the menu only houses these more difficult to access commands and also links to preferences, help, the manual and project website.

 # Setup